i-like-robots/hyperons/README.md

 The `style` attribute accepts a JavaScript object containing CSS properties and values.

-Properties may be written in camelCase for consistency with accessing the properties with JavsScript in the browser (e.g. `element.style.marginBottom`).
+Properties may be written in camelCase for consistency with accessing the properties with JavaScript in the browser (e.g. `element.style.marginBottom`).
 Vendor prefixes other than `ms` should always begin with a capital letter, such as `WebkitHyphens`.

-Hyperons will automatically append a `px` suffix to number values, but certain properties will remain unitless (e.g. `z-index` or `order`).
-If you want to use units other than `px`, you should specify the value as a string including the desired unit.
+Hyperons will automatically append a `px` suffix to number values but certain properties will remain unitless (e.g. `z-index` and `order`).
+If you want to use units other than `px`, you should specify the value as a string with the desired unit.
 For example:

 ```jsx
 // Input: